 Several cross-sectional studies have shown that low serum levels of Vitamin D are linked to impaired lung function, higher exacerbation frequency and reduced corticosteroid response.
-However, to date, Vitamin D supplementation has not been associated with improvement in asthma control or reduction in exacerbations.
+240 In a meta-analysis, benefit for asthma worsenings was seen in some studies, but to date, there is no good-quality evidence that Vitamin D supplementation leads to improvement in asthma control or reduction in exacerbations.
+241-243 More studies are needed.